How to Tell If Someone Truly Appreciates a Photographer's Work

 Usually, the model has to use her existing wardrobe.
 She should trust the photographer in selecting the most suitable outfit and thus she has to cooperate to show them to the photographer.

-In many cases, model-wannabes are lazy to even show the photographers their outfits.
+In many cases, aspiring models are lazy to even show the photographers their outfits.
 They kind of trust their own sense of styling more.
 Some are, in fact, control freaks.

 There are other factors that would contribute to the quality of product from the shoot, including the day and time.
 It requires lots of cooperation between the entire team.
 Somehow, some people may have to make sacrifices, such as the time.